Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 ![UT](https://github.com/user-attachments/assets/fc621684-b51f-48e6-b760-aa5a4ecf3f4a)

+# The First Key, The First Start of All

 Among my key certifications is the Data Analyst Python Track, which equipped me with advanced skills in Python programming, data manipulation, and statistical analysis.
 This certification enabled Farhan